Guidelines

 Step 1 - Obtain access

-To be able to use the Origin data hub public API, you must first contact Origin support at support@origin.build
+To be able to use the Origin data hub public API (aka Origin Connect API or CAPI), you must first contact Origin support at support@origin.build

 The public API is secured and you must be provided with an access token to be able submit request.